USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab02.md

 For this part of the lab you need to modify the existing xv6 implementation of cat to  support for the ```-n``` option.

 Just like wc, cat can accept multiple filenames as arguments and it can also accept input from stdin.
 Your support for ```-n``` should work both with multiple files and stdin.
+Also like wc you can assume the ```-n``` is the first argument to cat if it exists.
 For example:

 ```text
 $ listtest | cat -n